floreo-labs/Java-Core-Curriculum/lessons/interfaces-abstract-1/ReadMe.md

 public interface DoIt {

    void doSomething(int i, double x);

    int doSomethingElse(String s);

    boolean didItWork(int i, double x, String s);
 }
 ```
-*IMPORTANT(MAKE SURE YOU UNDERSTAND WHY THIS IS)* - If you make this change, then all classes that implement the old DoIt interface will break because they no longer implement the old interface.
-Programmers relying on this interface will protest loudly.
+**- If you make this change, then all classes that implement the old DoIt interface will break because they no longer implement the old interface.** Programmers relying on this interface will not be happy about this.

-Try to anticipate all uses for your interface and specify it completely from the beginning.
+When writing Object Oriented Java try to build a mental model of your program and try to anticipate all uses for your interfaces before writing your code.
 If you want to add additional methods to an interface, you have several options.
-You could create a DoItPlus interface that extends DoIt:
+For example You could create a DoItPlus interface that extends DoIt:

 ```java
 public interface DoItPlus extends DoIt {